-- BGO 1: To facilitate the development of new or extended burial grounds and crematoria by reservation of land at suitable locations and provision of local authority burial grounds subject to appropriate safeguards with regard to environmental, noise and traffic impacts. - BGO 2: To explore the feasibility of the provision of a district-type burial ground, including crematoria and a natural wood cemetery (subject to a site specific feasibility study), at two locations as follows; - (i) North-east of the county

-(ii) Centre of the county
+- BGO 1 Facilitate the development of new or extended burial grounds and crematoria by reservation of land at suitable locations and provision of local authority burial grounds subject to appropriate safeguards with regard to environmental, noise and traffic impacts. - BGO 2 Explore the feasibility of the provision of a district-type burial ground, including crematoria and a natural wood cemetery (subject to a site specific feasibility study), at two locations as follows; - (i) North-east of the county(ii) Centre of the county

-BGO 3: To investigate the feasibility of developing lands adjacent to Bodenstown cemetery to facilitate an extension to the existing graveyard and to facilitate development of suitable facilities for visitors to Wolf Tone's grave.
+BGO 3 Investigate the feasibility of developing lands adjacent to Bodenstown cemetery to facilitate an extension to the existing graveyard and to facilitate development of suitable facilities for visitors to Wolfe Tone's grave.

-11.17 Social, Community and Cultural Events
+11.17 SOCIAL, COMMUNITY AND Cultural events

 Annual social, community and cultural events, such as outdoor concerts and annual festivals have taken place in a number of locations throughout the county.
 The Council will continue to support such events in accordance with planning regulations and health and safety requirements.
-The locations for these events will take into account the needs of local residents including noise levels, traffic management and car parking arrangements, security, and liaison with Gardaí, health and safety issues and litter prevention.
+The locations for these events will take into account the needs of local residents including noise levels, traffic management and car parking arrangements, security and liaison with Gardaí, health and safety issues and litter prevention.

-Policies: Social, Community and Cultural Events
+Policy: Social, Community and Cultural Events

-SCC 1: To plan sustainable social, cultural and community facilities events across the county as a mechanism to promote and support community development, healthy lifestyles, training, education and recreational opportunities.
+SCC 1 Plan sustainable social, cultural and community facilities events across the county as a mechanism to promote and support community development, healthy lifestyles, training, education and recreational opportunities.

-Objectives: Social, Community and Cultural Events
+Objective: Social, Community and Cultural Events

-SCCO 1:To support social, community and cultural events in the county, such as outdoor concerts and annual festivals, at appropriate locations and at an appropriate type and scale, in accordance with planning regulations and health and safety requirements.
+SCCO 1 Support social, community and cultural events in the county, such as outdoor concerts and annual festivals, at appropriate locations and at an appropriate type and scale, in accordance with planning regulations and health and safety requirements.